gaehlerm/SoftwareEngineering/README.md

 # 12. Naming

-"And you will know, my name is the Lord!" – Samuel L. Jackson, Pulp Fiction" [https://youtu.be/MBRoCdtZOYg]
+"And you will know, my name is the Lord!" – Samuel L. Jackson, Pulp Fiction citing the bible" [https://youtu.be/MBRoCdtZOYg]

 This chapter is a futile attempt to help you find better names.
 If you are not satisfied by my lousy explanations, I recommend the book [The Art of Readable Code] which has some more detailed explanations.

 How long does a football game last?
 This is a very innocent question, although people may not agree on an answer.
 In Europe, most people would say 90 minutes, while in the United States, 60 minutes is the common answer.
 The reason for these different answers is very simple: names.
 There are two different sports that share the same name.
 This can cause some confusion.

 The example was cute.
 Mixing them up may cause amusement, but it does not cause any harm.
 When it comes to city names, things can get a little trickier.
 If you miss a job interview because you drove to the wrong city named "Springfield" (this name is used in The Simpsons because it is a very common name in the US), it can be quite painful.
 For the police and healthcare system, it becomes even worse.
 When there are individuals with identical names present, it can become risky.
 If your namesake is a highly dangerous criminal, the police may become really rough because they are confused and think you could be dangerous.
-Even in Europe.
 In a hospital, there are issues with using names as an identifier, and so far, there is no unique solution on how to solve it.
 Using the name combined with the birth date works out quite well, but it is no definite solution.

 All these things happen for only one reason.
 Name collisions.
 Various objects sharing the same name.
 Names are everything.
 No matter what you look at, you can name it.
 A computer, desk, printer, etc. This is the very foundation of our natural language.
 Of every language.
 Including programming languages.
 In a programming language, we define things by giving them a name.
 Every variable, function, or class has a name.
 Every programming construct has a name.
 You can use this name to search for it on Google or Stack Overflow.
 If you don't know the name, you're in trouble.

 Choosing good names is paramount in programming.
 You certainly don't want to encounter name collisions as explained above.
 It would cause a lot of confusion and could be the source of many errors in the future.
 But there is much more to consider when defining the name of an object.
 We are humans, and we need to be able to read and understand the code.
 This would not be possible if we used randomly generated names.
 We need names that provide us with an understanding of an object's purpose and characteristics.
 This is the only way we can create a mental image of what the code roughly does.
 It is necessary for everyone involved in the project to understand the meanings of all these expressions.
 What kind of properties does this object have?
-We have to be like lawyers.
-The law defines every crime as precisely as possible and assigns it a unique name.
-This is what we need.
+Here we can learn from the law.
+In the law, every expression has a set of properties.
+We have to do the same when writing software.
+This is the only way we can prevent missunderstandings and ensure that everyone understands the code.

 Though, consistency in naming is more important than the actual name.
 If someone came up with an imperfect name, you either have to change it everywhere or stick to it.